 Transfer Connections is a University-wide initiative aimed at improving the experience of UConn transfer students.
 Visit the Transfer Connections website to find resources and more information for future transfers, new transfers, and students who have already transferred to the University.

 UConn credit is granted for courses that are (a) from a regionally accredited, degree-granting college or university; (b) comparable in content and quality to courses offered at UConn, and (c) completed with a minimum grade of a “C” (2.0).
 Read the College's policies on transferring previously earned credits.

-Resources for current UConn students who are not citizens of the United States.
+Resources for current UConn students on a student visa (H2/J1) who are not citizens of the United States.